WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 ## Option 2: Submit an App

-Use this path when the My Apps pasted-Blueprint test works and the experience needs permanent inclusion in the curated app store.
+Use this path when the My Apps pasted-Blueprint test works and you want to create a pull request for permanent inclusion in the curated app store.
 This is most useful for companion plugins, setup code, imported starter data, custom options, or a specific landing page.

 Create a new Blueprint file in `apps/`, for example `apps/example-app.json`: